 Which are the top five frequent flyer programs to join for travellers in Australia?

 To get started, let’s register with the following ‘local’ programs that are the most dominant in this region.

 Qantas Frequent Flyer membership has a standard cost of $99.50.
 However, this is easily circumvented by using a free Qantas Frequent Flyer membership link.
 More than half the Australian population has signed up already.

 Virgin Australia’s Velocity program is behind Qantas in pure member numbers but also provides many opportunities to earn points for use on Virgin Australia flights.

 Singapore Airlines KrisFlyer has especially great value uses for redemptions on Singapore Airlines flights.
 Points can be transferred in from many credit card partners in Australia, such as American Express Membership Rewards and ANZ Rewards.

-KrisFlyer and Velocity have a special partnership through which you can transfer points back and forth but they’ll lose some of their value every time you do.
+KrisFlyer and Velocity have a special partnership through which you can transfer points back and forth.
+However, they’ll lose some of their value every time you do.